-Real Estate in Quebec: The Rental Market in 2023
+Real estate in Quebec: The rental market in 2023

 In this article, we will take a closer look at the state of the real estate market in Quebec as well as the challenges that await property managers in the rental market of 2023.